As of June 11, 2021

 President and CEO, Fremont Group

-Alan is a member of the Boards of Directors of Bechtel Group, Inc., the S. D. Bechtel, Jr. Foundation, and PIX System, LLC.
-He is a Trustee of the Brookings Institution.
-Mr. Dachs is a Fellow of the American Academy of Arts & Sciences, Chair of the Academy’s Trust and Vice Chair of its Board of Directors.
-He is on the Board of Trustees of MIT Corporation and serves on the Corporation Visiting Committees for the Dean for Undergraduate Education; Earth, Atmospheric and Planetary Sciences; Sponsored Research; and Chemical Engineering.
-Alan is Chair Emeritus of the Board of Trustees of The Conference Board.
+Alan M. Dachs is President, Chief Executive Officer, and Director of Fremont Group, a San Francisco-based private investment firm.
+Mr. Dachs is a member of the Board of Directors of Bechtel Group, Inc. and Chair of the Bechtel Finance Committee.
+He is a member of the Board of Directors of the S. D. Bechtel, Jr. Foundation and X2X, LLC.
+Mr. Dachs is a Senior Trustee of the Brookings Institution.
+He is a Fellow of the American Academy of Arts & Sciences, Chair of the Academy’s Trust and Vice Chair of its Board of Directors.
+Mr. Dachs is Chair Emeritus of the Board of Trustees of The Conference Board.
+He retired from the Board of Trustees of MIT Corporation where he also served on the Corporation Visiting Committees for the Dean for Undergraduate Education; Earth, Atmospheric and Planetary Sciences; Sponsored Research; and Chemical Engineering.
+He serves on the Board of Trustees of The Landmark School.
 Mr. Dachs is Chair Emeritus of the Board of Trustees of Wesleyan University and received an honorary Doctorate of Humane Letters from the university in 2007.
-He has a BA from Wesleyan University and an MBA from New York University.
-Alan enjoys spending time with his family and is an avid bicyclist.
+Mr. Dachs has a BA from Wesleyan University and an MBA from New York University.

 Bill Gersh '06

 Agent, Alternative and Digital Packaging Division, The Gersh Agency